Fixed-Parameter Algorithms for the Kneser and Schrijver Problems: Introduction

 \subsection{Outline}

 The rest of the paper is organized as follows.
 In Section~\ref{sec:pre}, we gather several definitions and results that will be used throughout the paper.
-In Section~\ref{sec:properties}, we present and prove several structural results on induced subgraphs of Schrijver graphs needed for the analysis of our algorithm.
-Finally, in Section~\ref{sec:algo}, we present and analyze our randomized fixed-parameter algorithm for the $\SchrijverP$ problem and prove Theorem~\ref{thm:AlgoKneserNew}.
+In Section~\ref{sec:properties}, we present and prove several structural results on induced subgraphs of Kneser and Schrijver graphs.
+In Section~\ref{sec:algo}, we present and analyze our randomized fixed-parameter algorithm for the $\SchrijverP$ problem and prove Theorem~\ref{thm:AlgoKneserNew}.
+In Section~\ref{sec:AlgoSchr}, we present a simple deterministic algorithm for the $\KneserP$ problem and prove Theorem~\ref{thm:KneserAlgSch}.
+In Section~\ref{sec:agree}, we study the $\Agree$ problem.
+We prove there Theorems~\ref{thm:AlgoIntro1} and~\ref{thm:AlgoIntro2} and derive efficient algorithms for certain families of instances.
+We also show that the $\Agree$ problem is at least as hard as the $\KneserP$ problem with subset queries, confirming Theorem~\ref{thm:KneserVSAgree}.